OlafRadicke/banwoldang/README.md

 ### Flags

-* ***-checksum=true*** Creates checksums from the media fils CONTENT and us it as file name for the destination links.
+* ***--checksum=true*** Creates checksums from the media fils CONTENT and us it as file name for the destination links.
 This ist god to find duplicates.
-* ***-checksum=false*** Creates checksums from the media fils NAMES and us it as file name for the destination links.
+* ***--checksum=false*** Creates checksums from the media fils NAMES and us it as file name for the destination links.

 Test
 ----